grafana/grafana/docs/sources/alerting/manage-notifications/images-in-notifications.md

   - alerting
   - images
   - notifications
-title: Images in notifications
+title: Use images in notifications
+weight: 460
 ---

-# Images in notifications
+# Use images in notifications

 Images in notifications helps recipients of alert notifications better understand why an alert has fired or resolved by including an image of the panel associated with the Grafana managed alert rule.